djcohen03/MachineLearning/bayes/README.md

 # Naive Bayes
 This repository holds a Naive Bayes classification training/predicting class, inspired by the excellent `scikit-learn` package!

-### Prior Distribution Options:
-- Uniform
-- Multinomial

 ## How-To:
-As mentioned, this class is meant to be used in a similar way as the excellent machine learning wrappers in the `scikit-learn` python package.
-The workflow is roughly as follows:
+I have had some succes using a workflow roughly as follows:
 1. Obtain some input and output data.
 Note that input data must be 2-D, and output data must be a 1-D list/array!
 2. Choose an a priori output distribution:
     - Choose **Uniform** if the outputs are expected to be roughly uniform